Jessica Cordisco, Director

 Kea Glenn, International Student Advisor

 As the International Students and Scholars Advisor, Kea is responsible for advising F-1 students and scholars at the University.
 She serves as Designated School Official and advises current students on academic, cultural and visa regulations governing their stay in the U.S. She is also the Team Lead in presenting several student employment authorization workshops to include Co-op/Curricular Practical Training as well as Optional Practical Training.
 Kea received her Bachelor of Arts at Shawnee State University where she studied International Relations/Political Science as well as enriched her cultural awareness/foreign language skills by studying abroad in China.
 After college, Kea joined the Army and is currently serving in the Ohio Army National Guard as an Engineer Operations Officer.
 She has invested over nine years to working in higher education, and looks forward to serving the international students and scholars' community with the same dedication and passion.

 Dylan O'Donoghue, International Student Advisor

-As the International Students and Scholars Advisor, Dylan advising F-1 students and scholars at the University.
+As the International Students and Scholars Advisor, Dylan advises F-1 and J1 students at the University.
 She serves as Designated School Official and advises current students on academic, cultural and visa regulations governing their stay in the U.S. Dylan also implements programming for the ISSS office.
 This includes hosting workshops and events with ISSS, student organizations, and other offices.
-In addition, she maintains the office’s social media and newsletters.
+In addition, she maintains the office's social media and newsletters.
 Dylan graduated from Grinnell College with Bachelor degrees in Chinese Studies and English Literature.
 After graduation, she received a fellowship through Grinnell College to live and teach English in Nanjing, China.
 Upon returning to the U.S., Dylan stayed involved in the field of education and while also completing her Certification as an Interpreter for Mandarin.
 She is currently pursuing a certificate at Drexel University in Issues in Human Trafficking.